Top 10 Creative Ways to Welcome New Students & Build a Strong Community

 This is a special way to welcome students, especially new students.
 These kits could entail items such as pencils, erasers, a campus calendar or map, class schedules, and heartfelt letters from teachers, and so on.
 Putting some small school products such as a pen, keychain or sticker makes students feel special to begin with.

-Impact: Welcome Kit helps the new student to initiate a friendly perception of the college hence relieving the immediate pressure of having to adapt.
+Impact: Welcome Kit, one of the most effective new students welcome ideas, helps the student to get a friendly perception of the college, hence relieving the immediate pressure of having to adapt.

 2. Assign Fellow Students